anjumArnab/core_dart/README.md

 | Guaranteed Execution | May execute 0 or more times | Executes at least once |

-In short:
+**In short:**
-Use  `while`  when you want the loop to run only if a condition is true from the start.
+- Use  `while`  when you want the loop to run only if a condition is true from the start.
-Use `do-while` when you need the loop to run at least once , regardless of the initial condition.
+- Use `do-while` when you need the loop to run at least once, regardless of the initial condition.

 | while | do-while |
 | --- | --- |